apache/calcite/README.md

 (On Windows, the command is `sqlline.bat`.)

-As you can see, Optiq has a full SQL implementation that can efficiently query any data source.
+As you can see, Calcite has a full SQL implementation that can efficiently query any data source.

-For a more leisurely walk through what Optiq can do and how it does it, try <a href="TUTORIAL.md">the Tutorial</a>.
+For a more leisurely walk through what Calcite can do and how it does it, try <a href="TUTORIAL.md">the Tutorial</a>.

 More information